jmcavalcante/MFPy/README.md

 All the equations used can be seen in the file **mfpy/equations.py** .
 Next to each one you will find comments and the book reference.

+All inputs should be in S.I units:

+Speed : meter/second
+Force : N
+angle : rad
+length :  meter

+for  longitudinal slip ratio:
+slip ratio : %/100 ( 100% should be 1)

 ## Installation and requirements